 Abdulwahab Tahhan was raised in Aleppo, Syria.
 He previously worked on The Suffering Grasses – a documentary about Syrian refugees which went on to win six awards.
 Now based in the UK, with the assistance of the Refugee Journalism Project Abdulwahab first joined Airwars in summer 2016 as a volunteer.
 His work focuses in particular on Russia’s actions.

-Amsterdam-based researcher Eline Westra is focused exclusively on Dutch and Belgian airstrikes, thanks to a one year grant from Stichting Democratie en Media.
+Conflict researcher and advocacy officer Koen Kluessien is focused exclusively on Dutch and Belgian airstrikes, thanks to a one year grant from Stichting Democratie en Media.
 Koen works closely with political parties, civic society and media in both countries to help stimulate engagement on transparency issues.
 Koen has earned an MA degree in Holocaust and Genocide Studies at the University of Amsterdam and previously worked as a researcher at the NIOD institute for war, Holocaust, and genocide studies.